Estimate your profit from Protected Farming

 Why Choose Agriplast Hydroponics

-We provide best automation system in the industry to
+We provide best automation system in the industry to our all-hydroponics project.

 Our automation system monitor and control all important parameters of the hydroponics set up.
 Using the IOT technology complete system can be accessed via Computer , tablet or smartphone.

 We are the channel partner with Industry auto grow New Zealand for hydroponics set up automation System.

 Agriplast uses ebb and flow technology for the nursery of the plants.
 Ebb and flow gives best results as each net pot get same uniform water and nutrient.

 After certain weeks Net pot directly can be shifted from Ebb and Flow to NFT system and ready for next lot.